 If you're looking for a place to purchase that has a low cost of living, here are five affordable Nebraska cities and towns to consider.

 With the right location and the right mortgage rate, buying a home in Nebraska can be a sound financial decision, letting you make a new home your own while making sure mortgage payments never become a burden.
-Check out our mortgage calculator to help you estimate your monthly payment, including principal, interest, insurance, taxes, and PMI.

 We're firm believers in the Golden Rule, which is why editorial opinions are ours alone and have not been previously reviewed, approved, or endorsed by included advertisers.
 The Ascent does not cover all offers on the market.
 Editorial content from The Ascent is separate from The Motley Fool editorial content and is created by a different analyst team.